-Delays in germination occur with increasing levels of salinity in lentil.
+Delays in germination occur with increasing levels of salinity in lentil (and chickpea).
 After germination, the first signs of salinity damage, due to excess ion accumulation in saline conditions, are necrosis of the outer margins and yellowing of the older leaves.

-Salinity intensifies anthocyanin pigmentation (blue, violet or red pigment) in leaves and stems in red lentil; while leaves and stems of green lentil appear yellow.
+Salinity intensifies anthocyanin pigmentation (blue, violet or red pigment) in leaves and stems in red lentil and desi chickpea; while leaves and stems of green lentil and Kabuli chickpea appear yellow.
 Leaves die and separate due to accumulation of ions.
-Salinity also reduces flower production and pod setting.
+Salinity also reduces flower production and pod-setting.

 Lentil varieties differ in their tolerance to salinity.
-Nipper $\phi$ is the only variety that shows any salt tolerance.
+Nipper $^{\phi}$ is the only variety that shows any salt tolerance.
 All other varieties are intolerant.